sudheesreedhara/apigee-pivotal/ServiceBrokers/Microgateway/README.md

 # Apigee Edge Service Broker Microgateway Plan

-*Duration : 45 mins*

-*Persona : API Team*

-# Use case
+# Use Case

-You have an API Created in Pivotal Cloud Founday.
-You want to proxy it through Apigee Edge
+You have applications deployed in PCF.
+You want these application to be exposed as APIs to your developers and partners.

 # How can Apigee Edge help?